Chart Color Schemes

 Hyde Park - Pimlico features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 54.8% of all households, including 20.3% couples with children, 20.5% couples without children, and 12.6% single parent families.
-Non-family households constitute the remaining 45.2%, with lone person households at 39.5% and group households comprising 5.5%.
+Non-family households make up the remaining 45.2%, with lone person households at 39.5% and group households comprising 5.5%.
 The median household size is 2.1 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households